 - This document should be reviewed at least annually or when there are changes in the business.

 - If a dangerous situation arises work should stop immediately until the hazard or danger is controlled

 - Advise all who work on the farm of the hazards

 On 1st July 2017 a revised Farm Safety Code of Practice and Risk Assessment Document was introduced by the H.S.A.
 These documents are green in colour to distinguish them from previous versions.
 The updated documents will be available from the H.S.A. and Teagasc from August 2017 onwards.

 There is an 18 month change–over period to the new documents.
 Risk Assessment documents already completed remain in force until 31st December 2018.

 Agriculture Code of Practice - Health and Safety Authority Code of Practice for preventing injury and occupational ill health in agriculture (PDF)

 A written safety statement is only required by farmers with more than three employees.
 The same commitment is given as above in the Risk Assessment Document but requires more detail to complete.
-Guidelines on the Preparation of a Safety Statement for a Farm (PDF)

 Who has access to Safety Documents?